drkittendorf/employee-tracker/README.md

 # USER STORY
-As a business owner<br>
+- As a business owner
-I want to be able to view and manage the departments, roles, and employees in my company<br>
+- I want to be able to view and manage the departments, roles, and employees in my company
-SO THAT I can organize my thoughts and keep track of tasks I So that I can organize and plan my business<br>
+- So that I can organize my thoughts and keep track of tasks
+ - So that I can organize and plan my business

 # DESCRIPTION